 CR16 simulated a complete rupture of the CSZ on June 7 at 8 a.m.
 It generated a magnitude 9.0 earthquake that rocked the Pacific Northwest, severely damaging buildings, roads, bridges, power lines, communications and other components of our lifeline infrastructure.
-Approximately 30 minutes after the earthquake, the first tsunami wave roared ashore, claustation the restriction the restriction the restriction of the complete rupture of devastating the region's coastline.
+Approximately 30 minutes after the earthquake, the first tsunami wave roared ashore, devastating the region's coastline.
 Life safety and life sustaining needs were urgent and overwhelming, generating an immediate national response.